 Then one day you blink and you’re planning your baby’s first (or fifth) birthday.

 Newborn Essentials You’ve Gotta Have

 Stuff I Swear By are things I have personally used/use and love(d).
-It’s literally stuff I swear by from experience, and I’ll be sharing it with you.
+It’s literally stuff I swear by from experience.

 I know baby stuff is always changing, but hopefully these things will stick around, because I can’t imagine doing those newborn days without them.

 First things first: